denismattos/Future-Expansion-Continued/forewords.md

 # Forewords
+## 4.1.5
+I'm now mostly done fixing errors reported by Unciv.

+The remaining green errors are all related to units.
+Some are likely only comments and, thus, easy to fix.
+But some are, so to speak, *unique uniques* Sullien introduced to tag units and apply vulnerability or strenght mechanics (e. g. `[+25]% Strength <for [Bio] units>`).
+These will be a harder fix, at least for me.
+So I decided to finish this major release as is and I'll fix these uniques when I have a better idea of how to implement the mechanics within Unciv's current standards.

+The remaining yellow error pertains the Artilley and Rocket Artillery units.
+Unciv's default (as with Civ 5) is making a unit type obsolete ASA its following counterpart is available.
+It's an interesting design choice, IMO, because, IRL, many nations throughout History have trained troops and produced equipment below their currently available state-of-the-art, mostly to conserve resources.
+IDK if this has balancing purposes, if Firaxis thought it would make the game feel weird or what.
+I can only speculate.
+Anyway, in Unciv, it's entirely possible for mods to allow units to be produced alongside their future counterparts.
+And Sullien left the code such that Artillery, which is superseded by Rocket Artillery, can still be produced well after the later is available.
+Rocket Artillery does have a successor of sorts in this mod, which is Hovertillery.
+And, because Hovertillery is unlocked by a perk (an in-mod special type of wonder) and not a tech, there's a small window in which it's entirely possible to have all 3 types of artillery available to produce.
+As I've said before, I don't want to alter Sullien's vision in this mod and (currently, anyway) have no way of knowing his original intentions.
+So I'm leaving it as it is, a rather amusing quirk of the mod's unit progression.
 ## 4.1.4
 I imagine some would argue against a change in documentation warranting a new release, especially considering most players browse Unciv mods through the game client, that doesn't display documentation in any way.
 But I'd argue this is an update – and, correspondingly a release – of the reupload side – as opposed to the mod side – of the repo.